scionproto/scion/doc/dev/design/TEMPLATE.rst

 Background
 ==========
-[Introduction of the topic, description of the problem being solved]
+[Introduction of the topic, description of the problem being solved.]

 Proposal
 ========